-The Diploma in Industrial and Employment Relations will provide a sound foundation of theory, principles and practice for all those whose careers require knowledge of and skills in industrial and employment relations.
-It will enable participants to apply multidisciplinary knowledge to decision-making in the field of industrial and employment relations; represent employers or workers in industrial-relations activities, including the negotiation and administration of collective agreements and conciliation/mediation procedures; and advise government, and employers' and workers' representatives on industrial and employment-relations issues.
-The course will expose participants to various industrial and employment-relations systems and practices.
-The content is relevant to participants from both developing and developed countries, who will have opportunity to share their different experiences.
-On passing the prescribed examinations, participants will earn the Diploma in Industrial and Employment Relations awarded by the ITCILO.
+The Diploma in Industrial and Employment Relations will provide a sound foundation in theory, principles and practice for all those whose careers require knowledge of and skills in industrial and employment relations.
+It will enable participants to apply multidisciplinary knowledge to decision-making in the field of industrial and employment relations; represent employers or workers in industrial-relations activities, including the negotiation and administration of collective agreements and conciliation/mediation procedures; and advise government, employers' and workers' representatives on industrial and employment-relations issues.
+It will expose participants to various industrial and employment-relations systems and practices.
+It is relevant to participants from both developing and developed countries, who will have opportunity to share their different experiences.
+On passing the examinations, participants will earn the Diploma in Industrial and Employment Relations awarded by the ITCILO.

-Representatives of government, and workers' and employers' organizations; practitioners in the field of industrial and employment relations from the public and private sectors; human resources managers and personnel of human resources departments dealing with industrial and employment relations; labour lawyers; labour administration and labour inspection officials; staff of international organizations; trainers, consultants, researchers and graduate students
+Government, workers' and employers' representatives; practitioners in the field of industrial and employment relations from the public and private sectors; human resources managers, personnel in human resources departments dealing with industrial and employment relations; labour lawyers; labour administration and labour inspection officials; staff from the ILO and other international organizations; trainers, consultants and graduate students.